clux/modul8/Readme.md

 Because the export container can only be accessed through functions with access to that closure, you cannot have invisible dependencies in your application - even globals like `jQuery` and `$` can be deleted and integrated easily into the require system.

-The extra functions that can touch the exports are debug functions (for console read only access), and some hook-in functions to allow live extensions of certain domains so that it can be `require()`d.
+The extra functions that can touch the exports container are debug functions (for console read only access), and some hook-in functions to allow live extentions to parts of the exports container.
-These functions can be used from the server to attach dynamic data, or live from the client after using third-party script loaders.
+These functions can be used from the server to attach dynamic data to the `data` domain, or live from the client to attach results of third-party script loaders to the `external` domain.

 For more information consult the [extensive documentation](http://clux.github.com/modul8).